SirAllap/Project-2-API-HR/README.md

    - Recruiter:
        - 1.- See the job offers created.
        - 2.- You can see all the candidates who have applied to a job offer.
-       - 3.- Reject/Interview candidate from state of requisition.
+       - 3.- ???You can move a candidate from one job offer to another???

    - Candidate:
        - 1.- Can create an account.